 notify the Operator of the details of any changes that the Commonwealth considers are reasonably required to the draft remediation plan; or

 reject the draft remediation plan if the Commonwealth, acting reasonably, considers that the draft remediation plan is unsatisfactory having regard to the nature of the Significant Event and the likelihood that the draft remediation plan could address the matters raised by the Significant Event.
-If this applies, the Commonwealth will notify the Operator in writing of that fact, and that the failure to provide a satisfactory remediation plan will be considered to be a breach of this section 5.5, including for the purposes of clause 27.2 in which case the Commonwealth may terminate this Agreement in accordance with clause 27.2.
+If this applies, the Commonwealth will notify the Operator in writing of that fact, and that the failure to provide a satisfactory remediation plan will be a failure to comply in a material respect with an obligation under this Agreement for the purposes of clause 22.2(e).

 The Operator must make any changes to the draft remediation plan reasonably requested by the Commonwealth and resubmit the draft remediation plan to the Commonwealth for approval within 3 Business Days after the request unless otherwise agreed in writing by the Commonwealth.
 This section 5.5(d) will also apply to any resubmitted draft remediation plan.